Murder of Timothy McCoy: Identification

 Timothy Jack McCoy's body was formally identified via his dental records on May 9, 1986.
 The Cook County orthodontist and chief of forensic science who confirmed Timothy's identity, Dr. John Pavlik, stated the fillings upon the ninth victim exhumed from beneath Gacy's property were "very unique" and consistent with dental surgery conducted upon only two to three percent of the American population.
 (Note: Three further victims of John Wayne Gacy have since been identified: William George Bundy (19), previously known as Body 19; James Byron Haakenson (16), previously known as Body 24; and Francis Wayne Alexander (21), previously known as Body 5.
 Five victims still remain unidentified.)

-Westlawn-Hillcrest Funeral Home and Memorial Park.
-Timothy McCoy was laid to rest within this cemetery on May 25, 1986.
+McCoy's headstone at Westlawn-Hillcrest Funeral Home and Memorial Park.
+He was laid to rest in this cemetery on May 25, 1986.

 Following Timothy's identification, his family discovered that one of his aunts—who had been entrusted with submitting Timothy's dental records to the Cook County Medical Examiner in 1979—had actually failed to do so for fear of causing the family heartbreak should Timothy have been confirmed as a victim.